SwarmMarkets/smt-rewards-distribution/policies/smt_rd_policy.md

 * SPT balance is calculated per address and per network, then prorated by total liquidity on platform
 * Addresses with liquidity on multiple networks are calculated separately.
 * Individual user rewards capped at 500% APY for up to $10M platform liquidity, and 250% for $10M-100M.
 No cap thereafter.
-* Pools with securities (stocks, bonds and indexes) receive a 4x rewards boost vs other pools
+* Pools with RWAs (stocks, bonds and indexes) receive a 4x rewards boost vs other pools

 ## RWA Holder Rewards
 * 25% of weekly rewards